xstast24/landofice-simulator/unit_parser/README.md

 Folder test_data contains html tables that can be used as input for unit_parser.py

 main file is unit_parser.py. missing_units.py, unit_generator.py function as libraries and do not work on their own (they are called from unit_parser.py)
-Files jednotky_id.txt and unit_id_generator.py are temporary and for now serve no purpose

 unit_parser is used to generate new xml file (generovane_jednotky.xml) containing data of all ingame units, which can be suplied into simulator